iq-motion-control/iq-module-communication-doc/docs/manual/manual_pulsing.rst

 For more of a background on velocity control, please refer to :ref:`Velocity and Voltage Based Control Mechanisms <manual_velocity_control_mechanisms>`.

-Velocity based pulsing works by commanding the module to a baseline velocity and then adding a sine wave of a specified pulsing velocity that increases and decreases the velocity at a moment in time which tilts the propeller.
+Velocity based pulsing works by commanding the module to a baseline velocity using our :ref:`velocity controller <control_velocity>` and then adding a sine wave of a specified pulsing velocity that increases and decreases the velocity at a moment in time which tilts the propeller.

 .. figure:: ../_static/manual_images/pulsing/components.png
     :align: center